ItaySharabi/AirSim-Drone-Simulator/README.md

 ##
 ### The Simulation
-Our goal is to make the simulated drone fly around in a safe way around any given map using a Navigation algorithm and Obstacle avoidance logic.
+Our goal is to make the simulated drone fly in a safe manner around any given map using a Navigation algorithm, PID Controllers (For pitch and yaw angels) and Obstacle avoidance logic.
 ### Drone's Control Loop:

 ```